astropenguin/jupyter-io/README.md

 ser.to_csv(in_notebook("series.csv"))
 ```

-To save a general text into a notebook:
+To save a general text to a notebook:

 ```python
 from jupyter_io import in_notebook